dantegates/porter/docs/rest_api.rst

         namespace='datascience', action='pred', ...)
     model_app = ModelApp([service3])

-results in a prediction endpoint ``/datascience/baz/v1/pred``.
+results in the endpoint ``/datascience/baz/v1/pred``.

+:ref:`Custom services<Custom Services>` also have the flexibility to define their endpoints.

 Health Checks
 -------------

 Two health check endpoints are exposed by each ``porter`` app (not for each service): ``/-/alive`` and ``/-/ready``.
-These are useful for deploying a ``porter`` app in an environment like Kubernetes or behind a load balancer.
+These are useful for load balancing a ``porter`` app.
 Each health check endpoint returns a JSON payload with metadata about the deployment and services that are running, e.g.:

 .. code-block:: javascript